kingsleyesisi/DocMint/CLI/README.md

 - Verify your internet connection.
 - Ensure the backend URL is correct.
-- Confirm that the DocMint backend is running (default `http://127.0.0.1:8000`).
+- Confirm that the DocMint backend is running.

 ### File Encoding Errors

 If you encounter errors related to file encoding, try the following:

 - Ensure your files are encoded in UTF-8.
+- Use the `--encoding` option to specify the file encoding.

 ### Large Project Issues

 If you are working with a large project and encounter performance issues, try the following:

 - Exclude unnecessary directories and files from analysis.
-- Increase the timeout value for API requests (though this may indicate an issue with the backend).
+- Increase the timeout value for API requests.

-### Backend Setup

-Ensure the backend server is correctly set up and running.
-Refer to the backend project's documentation for setup instructions, which may include:

-1. Installing dependencies:
-    ```bash
-    pip install -r requirements.txt
-    ```
-2. Configuring environment variables (e.g., `DJANGO_SECRET_KEY`, `GEMINI_API`).
-3. Running database migrations:
-    ```bash
-    python manage.py migrate
-    ```
-4. Starting the server:
-    ```bash
-    python manage.py runserver
-    ```

 ---